yashgo09/article-preview-component/README.md

 ### The challenge

-The challenge what that the users should be able to:
+The challenge was that the users should be able to:

 - View the optimal layout for the component depending on their device's screen size
 - See the social media share links when they click the share icon